MicrosoftDocs/SupportArticles-docs/support/sql/performance/troubleshoot-sql-io-performance.md

 # Troubleshoot SQL Server slow performance caused by IO issues

-This article provides guidance on what IO issues cause slow SQL Server performance and how to troubleshoot the issues.
+This article provides guidance on what I/O issues cause slow SQL Server performance and how to troubleshoot the issues.

 ## Define slow I/O performance